arista-channel/acws/docs/c_security/c03_lab.md

    ![Campus Studio](./assets/images/c03/02_radsec.png)

-5. Select the configlet named for your switch, should be `pod##-leaf1X-radsec` and click `Assign` to add the configlet to the switch
+5. Select the configlet named for your switch, should be `radsec` and click `Assign` to add the configlet to the switch

    ![Campus Studio](./assets/images/c03/03_radsec.png)